ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 Your next task is to make analysis and report of the real world DDoS attack.

-TBA: Any extra background info of that attack?
-Malware from lab 3?
+Remember malware presented in lab 3?
+That malware was responsible of causing this DDoS attack.
 You will find server log file from same place than memory dumps of earlier tasks.

 After unzipping log, you may find out that opening log file (which contains over 6 million lines of data) may crash regular text editor so you most likely have to utilize other tools to initial investigation of log file.
 Commands `grep`, `less`, `sort`, `cut`, `awk` and `uniq` might be helpful.